Nonadaptive Noise-Resilient Group Testing with Order-Optimal Tests and Fast-and-Reliable Decoding: A Toy Example of Gacha GT: Assuming

 \subsection{An unconventional list-decodability challenge}

+In this subsection, we want to invent a code where a phone number corresponds to a message and a code symbol corresponds to a batch of tests.
+This code should meet the following challenge.
+All constants are retrospectively fitted so readers can easily grasp their magnitudes.

-\begin{challenge} Treating a row of the phone number as a message symbol and a batch of tests as a codeword symbol\footnote{ To be more precise, a batch of tests is a shared memory where people can write their codeword symbols onto.}, we want a code with alphabet size $2^{6\sqrt\nu} = 2^{\Theta(\text{\#tests per batch})}$, block length $8 k \sqrt\nu =\Theta(\text{\#batches})$, and code dimension $\sqrt\nu/3 = \Theta(\log_{|\text{alphabet}|}(\text{\#people}))$.
-Corrupted words will be synthesized via the following random process (see also the depiction on the right-hand side of Figure~\ref{fig:QR}). \begin{itemize} \itemsep=0ex \item Select $k$ random codewords to form an $8 k \sqrt\nu$-by-$k$ array; each column is a codeword. \item For each column, circle $3 \sqrt\nu = \Theta(\text{dimension})$ symbols randomly. \item If a row contains exactly one circle, erase all but the circled symbol. \item If a row contains zero or more than two circles, erase the entire row. \item Readout the symbols (including erasures) from top to bottom. \end{itemize} The goal is to quickly recover the $k$ random codewords (possibly with very few FPs and FNs). \end{challenge}
+\begin{challenge} We want a code with alphabet size $2^{6\sqrt\nu} = 2^{\Theta(\text{\#tests per batch})}$, block length $8 k \sqrt\nu =\Theta(\text{\#batches})$, and code dimension $\sqrt\nu/3 = \Theta(\log_{|\text{alphabet}|}(\text{\#people}))$.
+A corrupted word will be synthesized via the following random process (see also the depiction in Figure~\ref{fig:circle}). \begin{itemize} \itemsep=0ex \item Select $k$ random codewords to form an $8 k \sqrt\nu$-by-$k$ array; each column is a codeword. \item In each column, circle $4 \sqrt\nu = \Theta(\text{dimension})$ symbols randomly. \item If a row contains exactly one circle, erase all but the circled symbol. \item If a row contains zero or more than two circles, erase the entire row. \item Readout the symbols (including erasures) from top to bottom. \end{itemize} The goal is to quickly recover the $k$ random codewords (with very few FPs and FNs). \end{challenge}

 Readers will see the solution to Challenge~\ref{cha:circle} in the next subsection and how Gacha GT uses Challenge~\ref{cha:circle} as a subroutine in Sections \ref{sec:weight} and \ref{sec:count}.
 The remainder of this subsection is remarks.